 Variable pricing will apply to any packages that are not subject to USPS Flat Rate pricing and will depend on the weight and zone.
 Large, lightweight packages will also be subject to oversize pricing.

 - Slightly larger packages under 108” and weighing up to 70 lbs

 - One-time shipments of single boxes

 - Non-urgent timelines

 II.
-Courier shipping
+Courier shipping for large boxes

 Courier shipping services are provided by familiar names like FedEx®, UPS®, or DHL®.
 These carriers will typically accept packages weighing up to 150 lbs, measuring up to 108” long, or up to 165” in combined length and girth.
 They can also transport oversize packages (subject to additional charges).

 Express delivery options are also available, and you may be able to add packing services for an additional fee.
-This makes courier shipping an ideal choice for retailers shipping merchandise to customers, as well as homeowners looking to ship a few time sensitive boxes to a new home.
+This makes courier shipping an ideal choice for retailers shipping merchandise to customers, as well as homeowners looking to ship a few time-sensitive boxes to a new home.

 If you are considering courier services for your large boxes, you will need to be aware of something called “dimensional weight”.
 Parcel shipments are typically priced based on how much they weigh, but the space they take up on the truck will also impact the cost of your shipment, especially if you’re moving bulkier items like large boxes.
-Dimensional weight more accurately reflects the density of your shipment—in other words, the amount of space it takes up in relation to its actual weight.
+Dimensional weight more accurately reflects the density of your shipment—in other words, the amount of space it takes up about its actual weight.

 How to calculate dimensional weight